chainer/chainer/docs/source/tutorial/train_loop.rst

     # The result is given as Variable, then we can take a look at the contents by the attribute, .data.
     y = y.data

-    # The most probable number by looking at the argmax
+    # Look up the most probable digit number using argmax
     pred_label = y.argmax(axis=1)

     print('predicted label:', pred_label[0])